announce

 Synonyms: proclaim, publish, make known, herald, declare, promulgate

-2. (transitive) to pronounce; to declare by judicial sentence
+2. (transitive) To pronounce; to declare by judicial sentence.

 • c.
-1718, Matthew Prior, First Hymn of Callimachus
+1718, Matthew Prior, First Hymn of Callimachus:

 Publish laws, announce / Or life or death.

-Synonyms: abjudicate, judge
+Synonyms: adjudicate, judge

-Synonyms Translations Translations
+Conjugation Synonyms Translations Translations

 This text is extracted from the Wiktionary and it is available under the CC BY-SA 3.0 license | Terms and conditions | Privacy policy 0.003